Dr Dudley M. Marchi

 Dr. Dudley M. Marchi received his B.A. in English & American Literature from the University of Massachusetts-Amherst, M.A.
-Comparative Literature from the University of North Carolina-Chapel Hill, and Ph.D. in French & Comparative Literature from Columbia University.
-He has been at NC State since 1989 and is Professor and Associate Department Head of the Department of Foreign Languages and Literatures.
+Comparative Literature from the University of North Carolina-Chapel Hill, and Ph.D. in Comparative Literature from Columbia University.
+He has been a faculty member in the Department of Foreign Languages & Literatures at NC State since 1989.
+Dr. Marchi served as Assistant Department Head from 1997-2000, Interim Department Head from 2000-2003, and Associate Department Head from 2003-2019.
 His current research is on French-American relations, and his teaching on masterpieces of Western literature, French history and culture, and second-language acquisition.
-He has published articles and book reviews on such authors as Virginia Woolf, James Joyce, Charles Baudelaire, and Michel de Montaigne.
-His first book, Montaigne among the Moderns: Receptions of the Essais, discusses the humanist and founder of the essay, Montaigne, and his influence on modern writers such as Ralph Waldo Emerson, Friedrich Nietzsche, and Woolf.
-In 2011 he published a book on French American relations during the nineteenth and twentieth centuries, Baudelaire, Emerson, and the French-American Connection: Contrary Affinities, and in 2016 a book on the French Heritage of North Carolina.
-He has recently taught courses in French translation, masterpieces of Western literature (ancient to Renaissance), and French art and society.
-He conducts outreach visits to public schools has been a member of the Foreign Language Association of North Carolina’s Advocacy Committee which promotes foreign-language education in North Carolina.
-He authored the history of the Department of Foreign Languages and Literatures to commemorate its centennial (1896-1996), and oversaw the Department’s reception in 2003 of NC State’s Award for Departmental Teaching and Learning Excellence.
-In the summer of 2009 he directed a study abroad program for NC State students to Paris and Burgundy, France.
-In 2010 and 2012 he directed the summer study abroad program to Paris & Lille, France.
-He will direct the program again in 2017.
-In 2011 he received NC State's Outstanding Teacher Award and was recognized by the Office of Study Abroad's Faculty Spotlight.
-As a faculty member and administrator he is committed to enhancing the international environment for the students of NC State.
+He has published articles and book reviews on Virginia Woolf, James Joyce, Charles Baudelaire, and Michel de Montaigne.
+His first book, Montaigne among the Moderns: Receptions of the Essais, discusses the humanist and founder of the essay, Montaigne, and his influence on modern writers such as Ralph Waldo Emerson, Friedrich Nietzsche, and Virginia Woolf.
+In 2011 he published a book on French American relations during the nineteenth and twentieth centuries, Baudelaire, Emerson, and the French-American Connection: Contrary Affinities, and in 2021 a book on the French Heritage of North Carolina.
+He has recently taught courses in Translation, Masterpieces of literature, and French Art and Society.
+He conducts outreach visits to public schools to teach European cultural history.
+He authored the history of the Department of Foreign Languages and Literatures to commemorate its centennial (1896-1996) and oversaw the Department’s reception in 2003 of NC State’s Award for Departmental Teaching and Learning Excellence.
+In the summer of 2009 he directed a study abroad program to Paris and Burgundy, France.
+He directed the summer study abroad program to Paris & Lille, France in 2010, 2012, and 2017.
+In 2011 he received NC State's Oustanding Teaching Award.
+He has also received several teaching awards from the College of Humanities & Social Scinces.